 Aging changes in the kidneys and bladder

-The kidneys filter the blood and help remove waste and extra fluid from the body.
+The kidneys filter the blood and help remove wastes and extra fluid from the body.
 The kidneys also help control the body's chemical balance.

 The kidneys are part of the urinary system, which also includes the ureters, bladder, and urethra.

 As you age, your kidneys and bladder change.
-This can affect their functions.
+This can affect their function.